 Employees are likely to be struggling to orientate themselves to this ‘new normal’ of work from home.
 So, it’s important for senior leaders to explain why remote work will benefit them and how the organization will employ various technologies and strategic workarounds to ensure that the change is smooth.
 This kind of messaging can be pushed out in the form of emails, newsletters, videos, and virtual meetings.

 Also, an HBR article talks of research conducted on 1100 employees, where remote workers were the ones that felt most left out.
 Furthermore, in the current emergency situation, a feeling of despondency may set it amongst employees who are forced into physical isolation.

 - Creating a separate channel in collaborative tools, such as Slack and internal forums, where users can chat with coworkers about topics such as sports, family, or TV shows.
 Such casual conversations are also sure to build intra and inter-team comradery.

 - Encouraging one-on-one (manager-reportee) check-ins daily and all team meetings once a week, via video calls.
 According to a Forbes article, 87% of telecommuters feel more connected to their organization thanks to video conferencing tools.

 Finally, set and communicate realizable work goals/expectations.
-This way, aware of their goals, employees don’t need to keep burning the midnight oil, just because their home and work space is the same.
+This way, aware of their goals, employees don’t need to keep burning the midnight oil, just because their home and workspace are the same.